-The privately owned castle, where Mary Lou still lives, is made from rocks, bricks, old car parts and assorted junk that Mr. Gulley found nearby.
-His friend, Frank Lloyd Wright, even helped with some of the construction.
-Outside, the Mystery Castle resembles a real-life Dr. Seuss book, with mosaic-tiled multicolored patios, curved walls and a homemade doghouse.
-Inside, Mr. Gulley built a tavern, a wedding chapel, a wine cellar and, atop the house, a mother-in-law’s suite; all done by hand, all according to the ideas of one man.
+The once privately owned castle, where Mary Lou lived until her death, resembles a children's book come to life with mosaic-tiled multicolored patios, curved walls and a homemade doghouse.
+Inside, Mr. Gulley hand-built a tavern, a wedding chapel, a wine cellar, and, atop the house, a mother-in-law's suite.

 Explore The Hall of Flame

-There is The Hall of Flame, a four-room building near Tempe that houses scores of old fire trucks, equipment and the National Firefighting Hall of Heroes.
-The fire trucks are impressive enough – included is one rig that Gene Autry salvaged and donated – yet it’s the old equipment, dating back to the 18th century, that’s most impressive.
+The Hall of Flame Museum, near Tempe, houses scores of old fire trucks, equipment and the National Firefighting Hall of Heroes.
+The fire trucks are impressive enough—included is one rig that Gene Autry salvaged and donated—yet it's the old equipment, dating back to the 18th century, that's most impressive.